Propagation of uncertainty: Caveats and warnings

 Error estimates for non-linear functions are biased on account of using a truncated series expansion.
 The extent of this bias depends on the nature of the function.
 For example, the bias on the error calculated for log(1+x) increases as x increases, since the expansion to x is a good approximation only when x is near zero.

+A second-order Taylor expansion produces more accurate results, specially for highly non-linear functions and large variance values.

 For highly non-linear functions, there exist five categories of probabilistic approaches for uncertainty propagation; see Uncertainty quantification for details.

 Reciprocal and shifted reciprocal

 In the special case of the inverse or reciprocal $1/B$, where $B=N(0,1)$ follows a standard normal distribution, the resulting distribution is a reciprocal standard normal distribution, and there is no definable variance.

 However, in the slightly more general case of a shifted reciprocal function $1/(p-B)$ for $B=N(\mu,\sigma)$ following a general normal distribution, then mean and variance statistics do exist in a principal value sense, if the difference between the pole $p$ and the mean $\mu$ is real-valued.